jhthompson/jhthompson-blog/_drafts/2018-08-02-interrail-start.md

 ***

-My favorite part of Marseille was definitely the national park I hiked through...
+As I mentioned, my favorite part of Marseille was the national park.
+I hiked through some trails where I was alone for close to 2 hours, but also got to swim in beaches were hundreds of people crowded around the crystal clear water.

 ***

 <figure class="align-center">
   <img src="/assets/images/interrail/marseille_calanque1.jpg" alt="">
-  <figcaption>Starting the hike</figcaption>
+  <figcaption>Starting the hike to the beach and trails</figcaption>
 </figure>

 ***